-For First Nation people around the world, water and land are life.
-It is not just a source of livelihood, but it tells their story and holds their cultural identity.
-Large extractive projects such as mining can pose significant environmental threats to their living environment.
-In particular, tailings waste can cause massive environmental damage in areas of high rainfall and seismic activity or on small islands where options to store the tailings are limited.
-Many mines proposed in the Pacific region fall into one of these two categories, meaning that the negative impacts often outweigh the economic benefits, which are in any case, usually exaggerated.
+In particular, tailings waste can cause massive environmental damage in areas of high rainfall and seismic activity or on small islands, where there are limited options to store the tailings.
+Many mines planned for the Pacific region fall into one of these categories, meaning the negative impacts often outweigh the economic benefits, which are usually exaggerated.

 Indigenous Peoples blockade OceanaGold mine in the Philippines: company operates despite expired license